Azure/connectthedots/SupportedDevices.md

 Once you have these, head over to the [Getting Started project](GettingStarted.md) to get going.

 ## Additional devices ##
 If you decide to connect another device, you can check out the samples provided in the devices sub folder containing .NET, C++ and Node.js examples.
 Other languages examples are coming soon!
+Additionally, we encourage the community to submit new devices.
+See the [Contribute](Contribute.md) page for details on how to do that.

 The devices currently showcased are the following:

 - [Directly connected devices](Devices/DirectlyConnectedDevices/):
     - Intel Galileo running a C++ application and sending data from an Arduino compatible Weather Shield over AMQP